bahamat/cf-primer/slides.md

 **CFEngine** is a powerful language for controlling all aspects of a system.
 CFEngine runs primarily on UNIX and UNIX like operating systems, but can also run on Windows.

 CFEngine is very extensive and powerful.
 Today you will learn only a subset of what CFEngine can do.
 A mere tip of the iceberg, but this will represent the bulk of what you do with CFEngine.
 In other words, you'll learn the 20% of CFEngine that will do 80% of the work.

+After today you won't be a *ninja*.
+But you will be a *hero*.
 Want to know more?
 Take Vertical Sysadmin's four day CFEngine course, or just read the reference manual.

 # Components of CFEngine